TrshPuppy/obsidian-notes/computers/linux/cli-cheat-sheet.md

 Home for the "root" system user (instead of the root user's home directory being in `/home/root` like other users).

 #### /tmp
 A "volatile" directory which only stores data which needs to be accessed one or two times.
-One the computer is restarted *the contents of this folder are cleared*.
+Once the computer is restarted *the contents of this folder are cleared*.

 ##### For pentesting:
-this folder is useful because any user has access to it, so it is an easy place to store things like scripts, etc. which you need during a pentest.
+This folder is useful because any user has access to it, so it is an easy place to store things like scripts, etc. which you need during a pentest.

 ## Users & Permissions:
 |cmd|purpose|notes|